“She turned to the sunlight

 Annie smiled weakly, reluctant to leave the train of thought she was currently on and turned her attention to her husband.
 Her eyes rested on Eddie, he smiled at her, red hair, untamed and stuffed into an old black knit cap, pale face full of something fierce and tantalizingly wild.
 Eddie remembered why he had fallen in love with her almost ten years ago.
 He remembered seeing her on the platform of the subway.
 Her journal had fallen out of her purse and she walked on without noticing it due to the fact that her hands were brimming with other art supplies.
 She was stunning he had thought to himself, unable to believe his luck as he ran up to her to return her lost item… He was snapped out of his reverie by a shriek.
 Eddie had made a grave error, he had stepped on the twine, pulling down stakes, the more he tried to free himself, the more entangled he became.
 The full force of Annie’s anger rained down on him like hot ash.

-“Fuck you, you son of a bitch!” she yelled, throwing her hot tea on his neck and chest.
+“Fuck you, you son of a bitch!” she yelled, throwing her sledge hammer at him.

-The still boiling liquid barely missed his face.
-Eddie yelled out in pain as the tea burned into his chest.
-Eddie pulled off his sweater as quickly as he could, he should have known better.
+The hammer barely missed his face.
+Eddie yelled out in pain as the hammer tore into his foot.
 Eddie yelled for Annie to help, but it was as if she did not even hear him.
 She had thrown her favorite mug onto the ground and had gone back to work in the garden.
 Eddie could barely breathe the pain was so excruciating.
-Eddie was wearing a red sweater, the tiny threads melted into his skin.
-Eddie panicked, he ran back into the house and barely managed to drive himself to the hospital.
+Eddie panicked, he limped back into the house and barely managed to drive himself to the hospital.
 It took them two hours of excruciating pain in the waiting room to be seen.
-Once he finally was, he was kept in the hospital overnight so that the wounds could be properly treated.
+Once he finally was, he was kept in the hospital overnight so that his mangled foot could be properly treated.
 Annie never showed up, she never called.

 While laying in bed in the ER, Eddie, waded into a deep pool of memories.
 He knew he should leave Annie, but then he would remember.
 Remember what life was like before Annie, the loneliness, the despair.
 He remembered how outside of everything he felt.
 When he met Annie, it was as if he had found himself, he looked into her eyes and felt as if he was a wary traveller who had found his way home.
 Watching Annie in the garden on this beautiful morning pulled him out of that deep place, he forgot the pain that she had caused him and felt a softness toward her.
 He stayed inside and watched as she continued to count each plant, noting the ones that were larger, lamenting the ones that did not make it through the mild Portland winter.
 He watched as her thin, pale legs carried her down the slope to the lower recesses of the garden.
 Annie soon disappeared down the slope into the seeming abyss of the wooded recesses of the garden.